 Forms and Information

 Parents, please remember that students should not bring prescription or non-prescription medication, i.e., cough drops, ibuprofen, acetaminophen, etc. to school.
-If your child needs to take medication at school, please complete the Administration of Medication form and bring it with the medication to the clinic.
+If your child needs to take medication at school, please request the Administration of Medication form from the clinic, complete it, and bring it with the medication to the clinic.
 If you have any questions about this information, please call 770-736-4536.

 - Administration of Medication Request Form